Our Commitment to Racial Justice

 The COVID-19 pandemic abruptly changed our daily lives and forced us to change the way we do things, in order to keep moving forward.
 The Matt Urban Center staff and the clients we serve are no exception and, like many, we are doing the best we can to keep moving forward in this new normal.
 We provide essential services to people in need, so closing our doors has never been an option.

 Our staff are resilient and determined.
 They adapt and they respond.
 Simply put, OUR WORK CONTINUES.
+Every donation made through our online portal ensures that our essential programs continue during these difficult times.

 The Matt Urban Center has been proudly serving East Buffalo, the Town of Cheektowaga and West Seneca for the past 44 years.
 We continue to fulfill our mission of revitalizing neighborhoods, serve families and change lives by bringing together public and private resources in an effort to assist community residents in becoming self-sustaining.